Measure application performance by analyzing CPU usage

 Click Debug > Start Debugging (or Start on the toolbar, or F5).

 When the app finishes loading, the Summary view of the Diagnostics Tools appears.
+If you need to open the window, click Debug > Windows > Show Diagnostic Tools.

 For more information on the events, see Searching and filtering the Events tab of the Diagnostic Tools window.